This blog may contain affiliate links. Read our disclosure policy for more info.

 The Auckland Zoo is a huge supporter of wildlife conservation and their programs are trying to provide a brighter future for animals everywhere.
 It’s a great program to support while on holiday!

-13. Take a Day Trip to Tiritiri Matangi
+14. Take a day trip to Tiritiri Matangi Island

 There are plenty of day trips to take around Auckland, but this one to Tiritiri Matangi is our favorite.
-We were both born and raised in Auckland but we had only recently visited the island for the first time.
+We had both lived in Auckland for a while but had only recently visited the island for the first time.

 Bring a picnic lunch and plenty of water as there aren’t any places to eat on the island.
 During the warmer months, the beaches are a great spot to swim.

 Tiritiri Matangi is reached via ferry from Auckland and an adult ticket to the island is $95 NZD.
-Sure, this is one of the more pricey things to do on our list but for a day trip to see native wildlife in their natural habitat is definitely worth it.
+Sure, this is one of the more pricey things to do on our list but a day trip to see native wildlife in their natural habitat is definitely worth it.
 The ferry departs from the Explore Booking Kiosk at the end of Quay Street and is an 80-minute ferry ride each way, so this will likely be a full-day trip!

-14. Shop and Snack at the Matakana Markets
+15. Shop and snack at the Matakana Markets

-Matakana is a cute, quaint town about one hour from Auckland city.
-Travelling here for the markets is one of the best things to do in Auckland on a Saturday morning.
+Matakana is a cute, quaint town about one hour from Auckland Central.
+Traveling here for the markets is one of the best things to do in Auckland on a Saturday morning.

 The Matakana Market runs every Saturday from 8 am – 1 pm, rain or shine!
 They have everything you’d expect at a farmer’s market and more.
-Buy your fresh produce for the week, a raw smoothie, coffee, dips, cheeses and a huge range of food.
+Buy your fresh produce for the week, a raw smoothie, coffee, dips, cheeses, and a huge range of food.
 This is a great way to support local businesses and really be part of New Zealand’s community!